top of page

 For everyone else...

 Please understand that the finishes are fragile and will change over time.
 Knowing this, we've already done some things to protect your pottery from it's two worst enemies: Oxygen and UV light.
-Your Raku pottery has been waxed with either Renaissance Wax or Beeswax and has been coated with a UV protectant, specifically Krylon UV resistant acrylic, gloss or matte depending on the finish.
+Your Raku pottery has been treated with a surface protectant such as Renaissance Wax, Beeswax, Krylon UV resistant acrylic, or stone polish.

-First, please don't place your Raku pieces in direct sunlight.
+Please don't place your Raku pieces in direct sunlight.
 Don't use cleansers to clean them.
-Just a water damp cloth should do it.
+Just a wipe with a water damp cloth should do it.
 If you see your piece changing you should be able to slow the changes by adding more coats of UV protectant.

 If you're my age, just treat your Raku pot like a Mogwai: Don't put them in water, don't put them in sunlight, and don't feed them after midnight.